bemusic/bmsurge-rebooted/README.md

     to render because they require more than 2 gigabytes of RAM to process.
 To fix this I have to run a renderer worker locally (`./scripts/run server` in `worker`) and then `node src/index.js work -f -s <song_id> --local`.

+    To run worker server locally for the first time:

+    - Create `worker/.env` with relevant environment variables.
+    - Create `worker/private` directory and put in the service account key file in there.
+    - Run in `worker` run `./scripts/build` to build Docker image.

 - **Adding event metadata.** I use MongoDB VS Code extension and open a MongoDB Playground.
 Then I run a MongoDB Shell script to insert new event information.